Vitrealis - A Wildlife Blog

 BSc Ecology; MSc Biological Recording and Ecological Monitoring; MCIEEM.
 Dorset Moths verification team. https://www.dorsetmoths.co.uk/

-RSPB volunteer
+RSPB and ARC volunteer

 The blog's name honours one of my favourite moths - the Olive-tree Pearl (Palpita vitrealis).

-Bird names and lists follow the HBW/Birdlife International Illustrated Checklist of the Birds of the World (del Hoyo et al 2014, 2016).
+Bird names and lists (usually) follow the HBW/Birdlife International Illustrated Checklist of the Birds of the World (del Hoyo et al 2014, 2016).

 View my complete profile